yuntianyi-chen/Artifacts-of-ADS-Bug-Fix-Pattern-Study/README.md

 ## Introduction

-This is the first bug-fix pattern study in the ADS domain.
+This is the first bug-fix pattern study in the Autonomous Driving System (ADS) domain.
 Our proposed hierarchical classification of ADS bug-fix pattern study includes 15 syntactic and 27 semantic bug-fix patterns, as well as root causes, symptoms, modules, sub-modules, related algorithms, and detailed bug-fix actions.
 This taxonomy is instrumental for developers, testers, and researchers in developing automated bug detection and repair tools for ADS.

 The **published paper** (currently unreleased) of this ADS Bug-Fix Pattern Study will be available at [![ACM FSE 2025](https://img.shields.io/badge/FSE%202025%20DOI-10.1145%2F3715733-blue.svg)](https://doi.org/10.1145/3715733).
 Now you can access the **pre-print version** of this paper at [![arXiv](https://img.shields.io/badge/arXiv-2502.01937-b31b1b.svg)](https://arxiv.org/abs/2502.01937)